At one time or another, we all question who we are and how well we know ourselves. It’s part of the human condition.

-Try out some of the tools and worksheets from our Toolkit with your clients to help them understand how they emotionally react to situations and can know themselves better.
+Try out some of the tools and worksheets below with your clients to help them understand how they emotionally react to situations and can know themselves better.

-- Building Emotional Awareness can increase emotional intelligence by encouraging clients to track their emotional states throughout the day.
+- Emotional Awareness can increase emotional intelligence by encouraging clients to track their emotional states throughout the day.

 A Take-Home Message

 Ultimately, we all share a set of common needs, wishes, and desires with our fellow humans, including the desire to know who we are.
 Yet, we are all unique.
 We vary in our strengths and weaknesses and have individual differences in our personalities.

 As individuals (and clients), we can each be encouraged to celebrate what we share with others – to gain empathy and understanding – while recognizing and valuing our uniqueness.